The Academic Honor Code and Social Code

 - “Student” includes all persons who are active students, including those on study away and those who are on a leave or suspension.

 - "College official” refers to any professional staff member or faculty member.
 Faculty also includes any individual employed by Bowdoin College to conduct formal academic activities.
 This definition excludes student employees.

 - The “Bowdoin community” incorporates all faculty, students, staff, student groups, and officials or other persons employed by the College and its proper ties.

 - College “premises” comprise all land, buildings, facilities, and other property owned, used, or supervised by Bowdoin, including its student organizations.

-- "Student judicial procedures” refers to all written and stated policies involved in determining possible infractions and sanctions of College conduct codes.
+- "Student judicial procedures” refers to all written and stated policies involved in determining possible infractions of College conduct codes and any sanctions.

 - The “Student Appeals Committee” considers appeals of Judicial Board decisions.
 The committee is chaired by the Senior Vice President and Dean for Student Affairs and includes faculty members and students.

 - The terms “shall” and “will” are used in the imperative sense; “may” and “should” are used in the permissive sense.

 - "Misconduct” refers to student actions that violate the College’s Academic Honor Code and/or Social Code.